Khalari: CD block HQ

 The headquarters of Khalari CD block are located at Khalari town.

 Economy

 The projects of the North Karanpura Area of Central Coalfields in North Karanpura Coalfield are: Churi underground, Dakra Bukbuka opencast, K.D.H. opencast, Karkatta opencast, Rohini opencast, Purnadih opencast.

 Transport

 State Highway 7 (Hazaribagh-Tandwa-Bijupada) passes through Khalari.

 There are stations at Ray and Khalari on the Barkakana-Son Nagar line.

 Khalari has a beautiful railway station which has important value for the people of Khelari and nearby area as many trains such as Palamou Express and Shaktipunj Express stop here.
 Khelari is very well connected with Delhi, Ranchi, Kolkata, Dhanbad, Asansol, Daltonganj etc.

 Education

 Uttari Karnpura Shramik Mahavidyalaya was established at Dakra in 1990.

 Janta High School is a Hindi-medium coeducational institution established in 1956 at Khelari.
 It has facilities for teaching from class IX to class XII.
 It has a playground and a library with 1,647 books.

+DAV Co-Operative Sr Sec School located in Khalari Ranchi Distt Jharkhand is a Co-Educational Senior Secondary institution affiliated to the Central Board of Secondary Education (CBSE) on Provisional basis since 1974.
+The school has been operating officially under the trust/society DAV College Managing Committee.